rvesse/stardog-docs/src/docs/security.html.md

 HTTPS reverse proxying depends on having a certificate and private key on the proxy server.
 A cheap and easy deployment strategy is to use a self-signed certificate.
-Creating such a certificate is documented elsewhere and not repeated here. [^4] Alternately, an SSL cert can be obtained from a commercial certificate authority.
+Creating such a certificate is documented elsewhere and not repeated here.<fn>For example, see [the example](http://docs.oracle.com/javaee/1.4/tutorial/doc/Security6.html) creating a certificate with the Java keytool; or [an example](http://www.openssl.org/docs/apps/req.html) generating a self signed root certificate using the openssl req tool.</fn> Alternately, an SSL cert can be obtained from a commercial certificate authority.

-[^4]: For example, see [the
-example](http://docs.oracle.com/javaee/1.4/tutorial/doc/Security6.html)
-creating a certificate with the Java keytool; or [an example](http://www.openssl.org/docs/apps/req.html) generating a self signed root certificate using the openssl req tool.

 ##### Reverse Proxy with lighttpd